cubangnocchi/Pro001/README.md

         > Contains classes for various elements within the maze.

         - **[Cell.cs](./Resourses/Logic/Maze/Elements/Cell.cs)**
           > Represents individual cells in the maze.
-They can be a wall or a floor cell, and they can be walcable or not.
+They can be a wall or a floor cell, and they can be walkable or not.

         - **[Item.cs](./Resourses/Logic/Maze/Elements/Item.cs)**
           > [⚠️] not implemented.
           >
-          > Defines items that can be found in the maze, collected and used by the player.
+          > Defines items that can be found in the maze, collected, and used by the player.

         - **[MapObject.cs](./Resourses/Logic/Maze/Elements/MapObject.cs)**:
           > [⚠️] not implemented.